Faezeh Bahmani

 My projects in the field of UX design and research were either part of my role with these businesses or were funded by them.

-As my UX design portfolio is confidential, feel free to get in touch if interested.
+My UX design portfolio is confidential.
+Feel free to get in touch if you are interested in seeing it.

 Here are some of my visual mockups for a cargo shipping website: